Connect with us

 House Clerk Andrew Ketchings later confirmed that he acted on his own to move the statue from its public display.
 Ketchings, a former Republican House member who was elected to his position managing the day-to-day operations of the House by the members of the chamber, said he moved the statue because he did not believe it was appropriate for such a divisive figure to be on display in the Capitol.

-State Rep. Fred Shanks, R-Brandon, said he was considering filing legislation to do just what is in the of with the Bilbo sculpture.
+State Rep. Fred Shanks, R-Brandon, said he was considering filing legislation to do just what is in the process of happening with the Bilbo sculpture.

 All former governors have portraits on display on the first floor of the Capitol.
 But at the time Bilbo was moved, the only other statue in the building was a bust of former Lt.
 Gov. Evelyn Gandy — one of a handful of women elected to statewide office in Mississippi.